JanessaTech/mytwitter/README.md

 ```

 ## Login
-In postman, send one requests to login with http://127.0.0.1:8080/api/admin/users (PUT)
+In postman, send one request to login with http://127.0.0.1:8080/api/admin/users (PUT)
 Request body is like below:
 ```
 {